eunomia-bpf/bpf-developer-tutorial/src/1-helloworld/README_en.md

-# eBPF Getting Started Tutorial 1 Hello World, Basic Framework and Development Process
+# eBPF Tutorial by Example 1 Hello World, Basic Framework and Development Process

 In this blog post, we will delve into the basic framework and development process of eBPF (Extended Berkeley Packet Filter). eBPF is a powerful network and performance analysis tool that runs on the Linux kernel, providing developers with the ability to dynamically load, update, and run user-defined code at kernel runtime.
 This enables developers to implement efficient, secure kernel-level network monitoring, performance analysis, and troubleshooting functionalities.

-This article is the second part of the eBPF Getting Started Tutorial, where we will focus on how to write a simple eBPF program and demonstrate the entire development process through practical examples.
+This article is the second part of the eBPF Tutorial by Example, where we will focus on how to write a simple eBPF program and demonstrate the entire development process through practical examples.
 Before reading this tutorial, it is recommended that you first learn the concepts of eBPF by studying the first tutorial.

 When developing eBPF programs, there are multiple development frameworks to choose from, such as BCC (BPF Compiler Collection) libbpf, cilium/ebpf, eunomia-bpf, etc. Although these tools have different characteristics, their basic development process is similar.
 In the following content, we will delve into these processes and use the Hello World program as an example to guide readers in mastering the basic skills of eBPF development.